SaraToth/blog-api/README.md

 - **Post**
     - id, title, content, createdAt
+    - slug: a slugged version of the title used as parameter to route to posts
     - Relationships: author = the admin user, comments = comments left by other members

 - **Comment**